Westminster University (Utah): Administration

-Westminster University has had nineteen presidents since its founding; the current president, Bethami Dobkin, was appointed in July 2018.
+who had served as Westminster's president since 2015.

 It has an endowment of $79 million as of June 30, 2020.
 The Board of Trustees added Amy C. Wadsworth, the founding CAO of Salt Lake Arts Academy, after her retirement in June 2019, known for her historical novel reviewed by American western historian Will Bagley.

 Academics

 Westminster University comprises four schools: the School of Arts and Sciences, the Bill and Vieve Gore School of Business, the School of Education, and the School of Nursing and Health Sciences.
 It operates on a fall and spring semester system with a mini term in May and eight- and twelve-week summer terms.

 Westminster offers 38 undergraduate majors conferring BS, BBA, BA, and BFA degrees, which do not include its customized majors and pre-med, pre-law, and pre-dental programs.
 In addition to a number of post-baccalaureate certificate programs in various fields, Westminster also offers 13 graduate degrees: Master of Business Administration (MBA), Project-Based Master of Business Administration (MBA), Master of Business Administration in Technology Commercialization (MBATC), Master of Accountancy (MAcc), Master of Arts in Community Leadership (MACL), Master of Arts in Teaching (MAT), Master of Education (MEd), Doctor of Nursing Practice (DNP), Doctor of Nursing Practice - Nurse Anesthesia (DNAP), Master of Public Health (MPH), Master of Science in Mental Health Counseling (MSMHC), Master of Science in Nursing: Family Nurse Practitioner (MSN), and Master of Strategic Communication (MSC).

 Westminster University recently launched a new program within the Gore School of Business focusing on training students to be entrepreneurs.
 The Center for New Enterprise will offer graduate and undergraduate degrees as well as community education programs in entrepreneurship.

 The university is accredited by the Northwest Commission on Colleges and Universities.
 Programs throughout the university are accredited as well.